 Upon receipt of a report of Sexual Harassment, the Title IX Coordinator, will contact a Complainant (1) to discuss the availability of Supportive Measures and (2) to explain that Supportive Measures are available with or without the filing of a Formal Complaint.
+The Title IX Office provides written notification of these measures.
 The Title IX Coordinator will consider the Complainant's wishes with respect to implementation of Supportive Measures.